masyahook/learns/README.md

 ### [CI/CD for Machine Learning](https://www.wandb.courses/courses/ci-cd-for-machine-learning)

 As part of CI/CD for Machine Learning course by Weights and Biases, we implemented a few modules and workflows.
 The corresponding Weights and Biases project can be found [here](https://wandb.ai/masyahook/ci-cd-for-ml-gitops-course).
-Please checkout [`hw/wandb-run-base-comparison`](https://github.com/masyahook/learns/tree/hw/wandb-run-base-comparison) branch.
+Please checkout [`hw/wandb-run-base-comparison`](https://github.com/masyahook/learns/tree/hw/wandb-run-base-comparison) branch, and explore the corresponding [PR](https://github.com/masyahook/learns/pull/3).

 - `src/train_and_eval.py` - a dummy pipeline that trains and evaluates a machine learning model.
 Everything is logged in Weights and Biases (you can find the project [here](https://wandb.ai/masyahook/ci-cd-for-ml-gitops-course)).
 To run the pipeline, you can use the following command: